-Interest income and expense are recognised in statement of comprehensive income using the effective interest method.
+Interest income and expense are recognised in profit and loss using the effective interest method.
 The 'effective interest rate' is the rate that discounts the estimated future cash payments and receipts through the expected life of the financial asset or financial liability to the carrying amount of the financial asset or financial liability.
 When calculating the effective interest rate, the Society estimates future cash flows considering all contractual terms of the financial instrument, but not future credit losses.